SEE US IN A NEW LIGHT

 Hearing Loop System

-This operates in the nave and the quire.
-If you are attending a service, concert or other event, please switch your hearing aid to “T”.
+This operates in the Nave, including the retail area, as well as the Quire.
+If you are attending a service, concert or other event, please switch your hearing aid to the ‘T’ position.